thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 //#define LMIC_USE_INTERRUPTS
 {% endhighlight %}

 **NOTE:** It is unusual that the MCCI code refers to the AU915 regional configuration as _AU921_.
 I have never seen the Australian/New Zealand standard referred to using this naming convention.
-Nevertheless, after reviewing the code, this is the correct setting for configuring a node for use on the AU915 standard.
+Nevertheless, after reviewing the source code and testing two devices, this is the correct setting for configuring a node for use on the AU915 standard.

 All done!
 Compared to other libraries this is a very easy modification for AU915/AU921 support.
 The only other configuration can be done in the actual Arduino sketch, where we can specify that we want to use the AU915/AU921 channel plan, and can select a specific sub-band as well.
 Now, we are ready to modify the default sketch provided in the project.

 ## Sample Dragino LoRa Shield Sketch

 Similar to other _Arduino-LMIC_ forks, and the original version, the MCCI fork is shipped with a collection of example scripts.
 For someone new to LoRaWAN, it can be very difficult to modify these examples to work with a specific device or frequency.
-This section discusses a specific sketch file I have authored for the Dragino LoRa Shield to operate on the AU915 frequency.
+This section discusses a specific sketch file I have authored for the Dragino LoRa Shield (named `ttn-abp-dragino-lorashield-au915.ino`) to operate on the AU915 frequency.
 The example sketch is located at:

 {% highlight bash %}
 https://github.com/thomaslaurenson/arduino-lmic/blob/master/examples/ttn-abp-dragino-lorashield-au915/ttn-abp-dragino-lorashield-au915.ino